Phalanx CIWS: CIWS contact target identification

 There are many other subsystems that together ensure proper operation, such as environmental control, transmitter, mount movement control, power control and distribution, and so on.
 It takes six to eight months to train a technician to maintain, operate, and repair the CIWS.

 Incidents

 Drone exercise accidents

 On 10 February 1983, USS Antrim was conducting a live-fire exercise off the East Coast of the United States using the Phalanx against a target drone.
-Although the drone was successfully engaged at close range, the target debris bounced off the sea surface and struck the ship.
-This caused significant damage and fire from the drone's residual fuel, which also killed a civilian instructor aboard this ship.
+Although the drone was successfully engaged at close range, the debris of the destroyed target bounced off the sea surface and struck the ship, causing significant damage and fire from the drone's residual fuel and killing a civilian instructor aboard the ship.

 On 13 October 1989, USS El Paso was conducting a live-fire exercise off the East Coast of the United States using the Phalanx against a target drone.
 The drone was successfully engaged, but as the drone fell to the sea, the CIWS re-engaged it as a continued threat to El Paso.
 Rounds from the Phalanx struck the bridge of USS Iwo Jima, killing one officer and injuring a petty officer.